nainiayoub/java-notes/README.md

 ## What is the difference between method overloading and method overriding in Java?
 * The most basic difference is that overloading is being done in the same class while for overriding base and child classes are required.
 * __Overriding__ is all about giving a specific implementation to the inherited method of parent class while method __Overloading__ is about allowing a class to have more than one method having the same name, if their argument lists are different.

+## What is meant by covariant return type in Java?
+* Covariant return type refers to return type of an overriding method.
+It allows to narrow down return type of an overridden method without any need to cast the type or check the return type.
+* Covariant return type in java means that overriding method can return SubClass.
+* Covariant return type works only for non-primitive return types.